Comparing Deep Reinforcement Learning Algorithms in Two-Echelon Supply Chains: Discussions and Conclusions

 \subsection{Future Research}

-This paper can be extended and improved in many directions as: \begin{itemize} \item develop a \textit{more comprehensive SCIM environment}, for example, by considering additional configurations mentioned in \citet{de2018typology} (e.g., different demand distributions or different customers' reactions to backordering).
-This allows us to evaluate the robustness of the proposed approaches under more realistic experiments; \item take into account the \textit{non-linearity of transportation costs} (e.g., introducing a fixed cost independent of the number of stocks shipped effectively), as well as \textit{non-zero leading times}.
-In this respect, a significant issue would be how to represent the system state as an MDP without violating the Markov property; \item \textit{real-world data} could also be used to validate DRL algorithms and check whether they improve the performances of currently used SCIM systems in practice. \end{itemize}
+This paper can be extended and improved in many directions as: \begin{itemize} \item Develop a \textit{more comprehensive SCIM environment}, for example, by considering additional configurations mentioned in \cite{deKok2018} (e.g., different demand distributions or different customers' reactions to backordering). \item Take into account the \textit{non-linearity of transportation costs} (e.g., introducing a fixed cost independent of the number of stocks shipped effectively), as well as \textit{non-zero leading times}. \item Use \textit{real-world data} to validate DRL algorithms and check whether they improve the performances of currently used SCIM systems in practice. \end{itemize}

 Lastly, even the BO approach could be \textit{extended} to other standard static reorder policies, such as the base-stock policy, which has exactly half of the ($s$, $Q$)-policy parameters and can therefore enable faster convergence times.